23 Questions You Can Expect in a Final Interview

 10. What type of work environment do you most enjoy?
 In-person or remote?

-While not every final interview goes over details like salary and start date (many interview processes begin with these questions during a phone screen), you may find that the person you meet with wants to clarify these points.
+While not every final interview covers details like salary and start date (many interview processes begin with these questions during a phone screen), you may find that the person you meet wants to clarify these points.
 Do your research in advance to learn about the market rate for your role and experience and when you might be able to start with them if offered the job.
 Learn more about how to negotiate your salary.

 1. What are your salary expectations?